Acid Gone Antacid Side Effects

 Generic name: alginic acid / aluminum hydroxide / magnesium trisilicate

-Note: This page contains information about the side effects of alginic acid / aluminum hydroxide / magnesium trisilicate.
-Some of the dosage forms included on this document may not apply to the brand name Acid Gone Antacid.
+Note: This document contains side effect information about alginic acid / aluminum hydroxide / magnesium trisilicate.
+Some of the dosage forms listed on this page may not apply to the brand name Acid Gone Antacid.